WWE News: Rob Van Dam Returns To Action Against MVP

 “I have a deal now with them, just like [Chris] Jericho, where I can do short term deals.
 I did a three-month deal and still did sixty-six matches in ninety days, and then the traveling.
 So then the next time I went back I spread it out a little more, was doing mostly just TVs and that was over five months.
 It was like eighty matches, or eighty-eight.
 Me and Jericho have the same deal but I don’t have the ambition that he does.
 He likes being there a lot.
 I mean, I really like not being on the road.
 A lot of celebrities are afraid of being out of sight, out of mind.
 I’m the complete opposite.
 I’ve always been trying to do as little as possible and I’m getting better at it all the time.”

 Van Dam’s recent in-ring appearance should keep fans optimistic for an eventual return to WWE.
-The 46-year-old is still capable of putting on great matches and should entertain fans as a nostalgia act, while lending to the success of WWE’s “New Era.”
+The 46-year-old is still capable of putting on great matches and should entertain fans as a nostalgia act while lending to the success of WWE’s “New Era.”

 [Featured Image by WWE]